As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in publishing are expected. Learn more.

 You can set colors for the gradient by clicking the boxes next to Previous Step, and New Color.
 Adjusting the Start Range and End Range in each Gradient Step will define where each color starts and ends.

-A simple and effective way to add a colored filter to you scene is to simply adjust the Opacity of the material.
+A simple and effective way to add a colored filter to your scene is to simply adjust the Opacity of the material.

 You could combine this technique with segmentation to show the gradient in the background of the effect only, or add different gradients to different parts of the scene.